-COVID-19 and Temporary Office Closure of Public Access
+COVID-19 and TEMPORARY OFFICE CLOSURE for Public Access

-In an effort to mitigate the possible spread of COVID-19 among
+In an effort to stop and prevent the spread of COVID-19

-state workers, their families, and the general public, the State of Nevada’s
+among state workers, their families, and the general public, the State of

-Office of Vital Records will temporarily suspend its public-facing operations
+Nevada’s Office of Vital Records will temporarily suspend its public-facing

-and transition all essential functions to online services.
-The Office
+operations and transition all essential functions to online

-If you run into any difficulties or have any concerns, please call
+into any difficulties or have any concerns, please call or email the

 The Department of Health has received increased number of calls about third-party vendors selling birth, death, marriage and divorce certificates.
 These companies charge customers high fees to “process” or “help apply” for certificates issued from the Department of Health.
 If you have ordered through one of these third-party companies and would like to file a consumer complaint, please call the State of Nevada Attorney General Bureau of Consumer Protection at (702) 486-3132 or toll free at (888) 434-9989.
 For more information please visit their website at the Bureau of Consumer Protection.